Welcome to Plains, Georgia!

 A bookstore is located at the Plains High School Museum.
 Souvenirs may also be purchased downtown as well as ice cream, drinks, peanuts, and peanut candies.

-Plains High School Museum is the park’s main visitor center.
+Plains High School Museum is the National Park’s main visitor center.
 Once you enter Plains, turn north on North Bond Street and follow the National Park signs to the school.
-Bus parking is located in the back parking lot.
-Please use this for the safety of your students.
-The Jimmy Carter Boyhood Farm, located 3 miles from Plains, offers limited car parking next to the Carter Childhood home and bus, car and RV parking is located in a back parking lot next to the comfort station.
+Bus and RV parking is located in the back parking lot.
+The Jimmy Carter Boyhood Farm, located 3 miles west of Plains, offers limited car parking next to the Carter childhood home with bus, car and RV parking located in a back parking lot next to the comfort station.
+The Depot is located downtown and has parking next to the building.

 Virtual Tour of the Carter Farm